Luis85/Symprowire/README.md

 # Symprowire - PHP MVC Framework for ProcessWire 3.x

-Symprowire is a PHP MVC Framework based and build on Symfony 5.3 using ProcessWire 3.x as DBAL and Service-Provider.
+Symprowire is a PHP MVC Framework based and built on Symfony using ProcessWire 3.x as DBAL and Service-Provider.

 It acts as a Drop-In Replacement Module to handle the Request/Response outside the ProcessWire Admin.

-Symprowire's main Goal is to give an easy possibility to follow an MVC Approach during development with ProcessWire and open up the available eco-system.
+Symprowire's main Goal is to give an easy path to follow an MVC Approach during development with ProcessWire and open up the available eco-system.

 **To learn more about Symprowire**
 - check out the Wiki: https://github.com/Luis85/symprowire/wiki